Skip to main content

 /api/v1/jobs/:id/stream

-Subscribe to live SSE updates for a job
+Subscribe to live SSE updates with snapshot-on-connect and 15-second keepalives.

 GET